-I thought it wasn't working as well for me anymore at one point last year, and then I remembered the advice about constantly varying the dose.
+At one point back in 2013, I thought inosine wasn't working as well for me anymore, and then I remembered the advice about constantly varying the dose.
 I was pretty much sticking with 4 pills a day 5 days a week, weekends off, because I was afraid to go without it.
-I decided to try a dosing schedule closer to what Dr. Cheney recommends (though specific to my own needs).
-So, for the past year or so, I have been taking 2 pills a day for a week, then 4 pills a day for a week, with weekends off, alternating weeks with 2 and 4 pills a day.
-In addition, every 2-3 months, I take two weeks off completely.
+I decided to try a dosing schedule closer to what ME/CFS expert Dr. Cheney recommends (though specific to my own needs).
+So, we began taking two pills a day for a week, then four pills a day for a week, with weekends off, alternating weeks with two and four pills a day.
+In addition, every 2-3 months, we take two weeks off completely.
 Like magic, this worked!
 He is absolutely right - when you vary the dose and take breaks occasionally, it works better.
 I had been afraid to take even a week off since it helps me feel so much better, but I have found that I still feel good for those two weeks off...and great when I start back on it!

-UPDATE as of 3/30/17: My son and I did switch to generic inosine when I first wrote this post in 2014, available as a supplement in the U.S., and found absolutely no difference from the Imunovir.
-So, we have remained on inosine since it works the same and is MUCH cheaper this way (and with no shipping fees either).
+My son and I switched to generic inosine when I first wrote this post in 2014, available as a supplement in the U.S., and we found absolutely no difference from the Imunovir.
+So, we have remained on inosine since it works the same and is much cheaper this way (and with no international shipping fees either).
 We have continued using the dosing schedule I describe in this post, which works very well for us.
-Note that you may have to start out VERY low with the dosing until you get used to it.
-We started with just 1 pill a day for 5 days (always take weekends off).
+We started with just 1 pill a day for 5 days (always take weekends off) and stuck with just 1-2 pills a day for the first few weeks.
+Note that you may have to start out very low with the dosing until you get used to it and you may see an increase in immune-related symptoms in the first weeks (if so, start even lower, with a 1/2 pill).
 You MUST keep changing the dose around to keep it effective - this is true for all immune modulators.